mozilla/addon-sdk/static-files/md/dev-guide/addon-development/annotator/storing.md

     const simpleStorage = require('simple-storage');

-Initialize the array:
+In the module scope, initialize the array:

+    if (!simpleStorage.storage.array)
+      simpleStorage.storage.array = [];

 Now we'll add a function to the module scope which deals with a new annotation.
-The annotation is composed of the text the user entered and the 'annotation anchor', which consists of the URL, element ID and element content which the `selector` page-mod retrieved.
+The annotation is composed of the text the user entered and the 'annotation anchor', which consists of the URL, element ID and element content:

     function handleNewAnnotation(annotationText, anchor) {
       var newAnnotation = new Annotation(annotationText, anchor);